codingMustache/codingMustache/README.md

 ## Daily Trivia

-What five letter word is the motto of the IBM Computer company?
+Which of the following is the oldest of these computers by release date?
- 1. Click
+ 1. Commodore 64
- 2. Logic
+ 2. ZX Spectrum
- 3. Think
+ 3. TRS-80
- 4. Pixel
+ 4. Apple 3

 <details>
   <summary>Answer</summary>
-  Think
+  TRS-80
 </details>